union-fashion/home/api-first/index.md

 - **Collaboration** - All APIs are developed and delivered in a collaborate way amongst providers and consumers.
 - **Observability** - All APIs are measured using the outputs that are available using existing infrastructure.

-API-first is about investing in these areas and building a more collaborate and reliable platform to do business.
+API-first is about investing in these 16 areas, building a more collaborative and reliable platform to do business.

 ### Business Outcomes
 There are demonstrable business outcomes for adopting the Union Fashion API-first philosophy by...